saboomayank/Krowd/README.md

 #### *Without professor opening attendance*
 <img src="https://i.imgur.com/l4HAPyl.gif" class="screenshot">

-### The **Take Attendance** button will mark you as present in class if you are in the specific location radius and do so within the time limit.
+xThe **Take Attendance** button will mark you as present in class if you are in the specific location radius and do so within the time limit.
 <img src="https://i.imgur.com/ocRmTts.gif" class="screenshot">

 ## Sign-out sure!